fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 		- CSS: The theme is cool but I needed to adjust it to my purposes.
 So, I added the custom CSS file (~150 lines).
 		- JS: added buttons for sending feedback, expanding/hiding details elements all at once, in-page search and dark mode switch toggle.
 		- Hugo is super-flexible and has a large amount of useful features but at the beginning it was hard to navigate through all the functionality and figure out which exactly config files I had to change.
 Hugo documentation is helpful here.
-4. Render or Netlify: static web-files are hosted in Render. up to 100GB is free.
+2. Render or Netlify: static web-files are hosted in Render. up to 100GB is free.
 Generated website is uploaded to a production GitLab repo; Render checks if there is an update in the repo and automatically updates the content.
-5. I bought the domain here:
-6. Scripting.
-Wrote a basic bash script that pushed latest changes in the source, triggers Hugo to generate the website and pushes to production.
-Yes, testing on production.
+3. A pipeline on render automatically fetches my latest commit in the git repo install all required npm packages, build the website and published it into production.
+Yes, testing in production.
+I bought the domain here:
+4.
-1. Markdown: the content is written in Markdown files + with some HTML additions.
+5. Markdown: the content is written in Markdown files + with some HTML additions.
-2. GitLab: source files for content + CSS, JS, themes are stored in GitLab.
+6. GitLab: source files for content + CSS, JS, themes are stored in GitLab.

 Hugo has good documentation, but custom themes mostly written by front-end enthusiasts almost don't have documentation, which leaves you to reverse engineer the setup.
 I wouldn't recommend Hyas/Doks for beginners or if you want to customize the layout or CSS, there are much simpler themes of Hugo that can be configured in 5 min.

 gathered from various web resources:
 Islam: A Short History by Karen Armstrong who is a famous historian and a Christian nun. my notes on Yasir Qadhi's 114 lectures on seerah of the Prophet Muhammad SAW are scattered within corresponding sections.
-Some info (actually lot of it) is taken from Wikipedia, which is always helpful and well-structured.
+Some info is taken from Wikipedia, which is always helpful and well-structured.
 I tried to edit them, remove the parts that are not mentioned in The Quran or authentic hadiths, or parts that are too Shia.
 Also, I started to create summaries of some sections and reorganize them, but decided to publish it as is hoping that some day I can edit it to the okay state.
-The bad thing I noticed about Wikipedia is there are a lot of articles written not by Islamic scholars but by Eastern

 Please use the Send feedback button if the order is not correct or if you find something conradicting the Quran or authentic hadith.

-Probably I won't be able to finish the whole thing if the content was not about Islam that is exciting to explore.
+Probably I wouldn't be able to finish the the website if the content was not about Islam which is exciting to explore.
 However the most painful part was to gather information on the First Fitnah and how the era of righteous khalifs came to an end after assassination of Ali.
 Even though the Golden Age of Islam starts right after, for me it is the saddest periods of Islamic history, when we can say that the original ummah of the Prophet Muhammad ceased to exist.
 May Allah forgive us and guide us to the right path.

 I also had to spend additional time adding a cat 🐈 every time the name of the noble Abu Huraira comes up because, verily, Abu Huraira that stands for "Father of a kitten" in Arabic.
 Was totally worth it and I do not consider it as israf of time.